hatonthecat/E-bike12V-6Ahr-Lithium-Ion-Capacitor/README.md

 https://www.richardsonrfpd.com/ep-insights/3-8-v-800-f-lithium-ion-capacitor-cell-from-licap-technologies/

 Cornell-Dubilier has a [220F](https://www.digikey.com/en/products/detail/cornell-dubilier-knowles/VMF227M3R8/13665371) which is around 250mWh, which seems less dense than the Licap one- 880F is only 1Whr, compared to 1.6Whr on the Licap for 800F.
-They are quite pricey, around $19.79 for one on Digikey and $15.83 for 50 ($791.76)- thus, not a budget e-bike category yet.
+They are quite pricey, around $19.79 for one on Digikey and $15.83 for 50 ($791.76 @ 12.5Whr, which also means it could run a 12V motor at 1.04 Amps for 1 hour, or a 12V motor at 6amps  for...
+10 minutes?)- thus, not a budget e-bike category yet.
+But an interesting one, which will be explained later in the fender section.

 The LICAP website has a "Request pricing" so I am going to guess they cost more than $20 each :) : https://www.licaptech.com/lithium-ion-capacitor-cells